 We live in an undeniably digital age, one in which just about everything that can be read is available to read digitally.
 Yet more than a few of us are holding on to a love of books that finds continual expression in our homes.
-It can become and issue, however, when those displays begin to overwhelm our bookshelves, leaving us with stacks of books that we don't have a place for.
+It can become an issue, however, when those displays begin to overwhelm our bookshelves, leaving us with stacks of books that we don't have a place for.
 Fortunately, books are one of the best and most widely used props for styling.
-That's good news for bookworms... because it means that we can indulge all we want and still live in spaces that are beautiful, modern and most importantly, uncluttered.
+That's good news for bookworms because it means that we can indulge all we want and still live in spaces that are beautiful, modern and most importantly, uncluttered.
 So if your bookshelves are already filled to capacity but your love of books just won't quit, we've got 8 tips for styling books (without a bookshelf) that will keep the pages turning and your home photo shoot ready.
 Just be sure you clean your books if needed to keep them looking fresh and new before you display them.

 Style Books With Floral Arrangements